-Trade book publishers acquire, edit, produce, publish and sell the books you're most likely to see in a bricks-and-mortar bookstore.
+Trade book publishers acquire, edit, produce, publish, and sell the books you're most likely to see in a brick-and-mortar bookstore.
 These are traditional publishers creating books for a consumer readership.
-While the internal company structures and organization of traditional trade publishers vary, each generally publishes books in a broad variety of formats (hardcover, trade paperback, mass market paperback, e-books, audiobooks), and in a wide selection of topics and genres.
+While the internal company structures and organization of conventional trade publishers vary, each generally publishes books in a broad variety of formats (hardcover, trade paperback, mass market paperback, e-books, audiobooks), and a wide selection of topics and genres.

-Book Packagers / Book Developers
+Book Packagers and Book Developers

 Book packagers are companies specialize in creating books to be published under the imprint of a trade publisher.
 Another way to look at is that the publisher "outsources" the development of their book.
 In adult publishing, packaged books often involve a lot of photography or illustration, and the publisher finds it more cost-effective to buy the books already produced than to develop and produce the volumes themselves.
 Some young adult fiction series are also packaged.

-The book packager develops an idea for a book (or series of books), and then sells the concept to a publisher.
-The packager then does all of the editorial and production work for the publisher (with publisher approval at key junctures of the process), and generally ships the finished books directly to the publisher's warehouse.
+The book packager develops an idea for a book (or series of books) and then sells the concept to a publisher.
+The packager then does all of the editorial and production work for the publisher (with publisher approval at key junctures of the process) and generally ships the finished books directly to the publisher's warehouse.

-Promotional Book / "Bargain" Book Publishers
+"Bargain" Book Publishers

 These publishers create low-cost books and book-related products (such as calendars or activity kits that include books) for the "bargain" section of the bookstore.
-The non-fiction low-cost books are usually highly illustrated (souvenir books, craft books); the fiction includes bind-ups of several novels from a prominent, prolific author (Agatha Christie) or reprints of classics in the public domain.
+The low-cost non-fiction books are usually highly illustrated (souvenir books, craft books); the fiction includes bind-ups of several novels from a prominent, prolific author or reprints of classics in the public domain.
 Some promotional book publishers also buy and re-sell the remainders of trade books.

 Authors who write original books for this market are almost always contracted for work-for-hire.
 Established authors who are reprinted into this market are doing so under reprint clauses in their publishing contracts and receive royalties for their work.

-Textbook Publishers / Educational Publishers / Academic Publishers
+Textbook Publishers and Academic Publishers

 Textbook publishers create books for school and university classrooms, usually with a specific course syllabus in mind.
-School book publishers are referred to as "elhi"--a combination of "elementary" and "high school."
+School book publishers are referred to as "elhi," a combination of "elementary" and "high school."

 Professional publishers create books and databases for professionals who need access to reliable, widely accepted information and standards.
-These include (but aren't limited to) accountants, architects, doctors, lawyers and psychologists.
-Because of the amount of data in these books and the need for constantly updated information, much of this information has moved from predominantly book form to online access.
+These include (but aren't limited to) accountants, architects, doctors, lawyers, and psychologists.
+Because of the amount of data in these books and the need for regularly updated information, much of this information has moved from predominantly book form to online access.
 An example of a professional publisher is John Wiley.